Under the Medicines Act 1968, the new owner of a registered pharmacy is required to notify us of the change of ownership.

 You can submit the form before the date of change if you want, but we must receive your notification within 28 days of the date on which the change of ownership has taken place.

-If the change of ownership is a result of the death of the sole trader or one of the partners, you have more time to submit your notification – we must receive it within three months of the date of death.
+If the change of ownership is a result of the death of the sole trader or one of the partners, you have more time to submit your notification – we must receive it within 90 days of the date of death.

 If you fail to notify us of the change of ownership within these time limits, we will remove the pharmacy premises from the register.